 A simple, black and white photo is timeless, and an art-form all its own.
 Here are a few tips and tricks for taking black and white photos, as well as some of the reasons why black and white photos remain a staple of the photography world.

 Why We Love Black and White

 While color photography possesses its own beauty, black and white photography is in a category all its own.
-Black and white images give you the ability to direct the viewer’s gaze straight to your subject, without the interference of color taking focus away from your subject.
-A mundane, every-day landscape can be transformed simply by shifting to black and white.
-In portrait photography, black and white is flattering to all skin tones, as well as body shapes and sizes.
+Black and white images give you the ability to direct the viewer’s gaze straight to your subject, without the interference of color taking the focus away from your subject.

 RAW and JPEG

 If possible, shoot in RAW.
 If your camera allows you to shoot in black and white, but only black and white JPEG, your best option is to shoot in color JPEG, converting to black and white later on while you are editing.